Rokiis1/roadmap/types_of_testing/dynamic_functional_testing_techniques.md

     </details>

-4. **State Transition Testing:** State Transition Testing is a software testing technique used to test the behavior of an application under test (AUT) for different input conditions in a sequence.
-It is particularly useful for systems where the system's current state is dependent on a sequence of past events or inputs.
+4. **State Transition Testing:** State Transition Testing is a software testing technique used to verify that an application behaves correctly as it moves between various states based on sequences of events.

     <details>
       <summary>Scenarios:</summary>

     - **Different input conditions in a sequence**

-      - **Scenario:** Testing an online booking system for flight reservations.
-      - **Example:** System correctly processes a sequence of inputs such as selecting a departure city, selecting a destination city, choosing travel dates, selecting a flight, and entering passenger details.
+      - **Scenario:** Testing an online booking system that processes a series of actions (selecting departure city, destination, travel dates, flight, and finally entering passenger details).

     - **Interactive Applications:**

-      - **Scenario:** Testing a role-playing game (RPG) where the player's state changes based on actions such as moving, attacking, or using items.
+      - **Scenario:** Testing a role-playing game (RPG) where the player state changes with actions such as moving, attacking, or using items.
-      - **Example:** Move command transitions the player from "Idle" to "Moving."
+      - **Example:** A move command transitions the player from "Idle" to "Moving."

     - **Interacting with External Applications in Web Workflows:**

-      - **Scenario:** Testing an integrated workflow in a stateful web application that requires interaction with multiple external programs.
+      - **Scenario:** Validating a project management web application that interacts with external programs.
-      - **Example:** Project management web application correctly handles a sequence of user actions that involve opening and interacting with external programs.
+      - **Example:** Ensuring the application transitions correctly when opening and interacting with an external document editor.

-    - **Protocol Testing:**
+    - **Protocol and Embedded Systems:**

-      - **Scenario:** Testing a network communication protocol for a client-server application.
+      - **Scenario:** Testing a client-server network protocol or a thermostat that adjusts states (from "Idle" to "Heating" or "Cooling") based on sensor inputs or user commands.
-      - **Example:** Client and server correctly handle a sequence of messages such as connection requests, data transfers, file download requests, and disconnections.

-    - **Embedded Systems:**

-      - **Scenario:** Testing the state transitions of thermostat system.
-      - **Example:** Ensuring that the smart thermostat correctly handles a sequence of inputs such as setting the desired temperature, detecting the current temperature, turning the heating or cooling system on or off, and entering energy-saving mode.

     </details>

     <details>
        <summary>Overview:</summary>

-    - **State:** Describe what the system is doing or what condition of the system under different inputs."

-      - **Initial and Final State:** The state in which the system starts is known as the initial state, and the state where it ends is known as the final state.
+    - **State:** The system's status at a particular point.
+The initial state is where the system begins (Idle) and the final state is the state after a sequence of events (which could also be Idle).
-          - **Initial Idle:** The thermostat starts in the "Idle" state, where it is not actively heating or cooling.
-          - **Final Idle:** The thermostat returns to the "Idle" state after completing its heating or cooling cycle, or after resolving an error.

         <details>
            <summary>Snippet:</summary>

         ```text
-        States:

-        Idle: The thermostat is not actively heating or cooling.
+        Idle: Not actively heating or cooling.

-        Heating: The thermostat is actively heating to reach the desired temperature.

-        Cooling: The thermostat is actively cooling to reach the desired temperature.

-        Energy-Saving: The thermostat is in an energy-saving mode, maintaining a less aggressive temperature range.
+        Heating: Actively increasing temperature.

+        Cooling: Actively decreasing temperature.

+        Energy-Saving: Operating with reduced intensity.

-        Error: The thermostat has encountered an error, such as a sensor failure.
+        Error: A fault condition, such as sensor failure.
         ```

         </details>

-    - **Events:** An event is an occurrence that may trigger a state condition.
+    - **Events:** Triggers that cause state transitions (user actions, sensor readings).

-      - **Event Dependencies:** Events are often dependent on the current state of the system and can include user actions, system conditions, or external inputs.

         <details>
            <summary>Snippet:</summary>

         ```text
-        Events:

-        Set Heating: The user sets the thermostat to heating mode.

-        Set Cooling: The user sets the thermostat to cooling mode.

-        Set Energy-Saving: The user sets the thermostat to energy-saving mode.
+        Set Heating, Set Cooling, or Set Energy-Saving

-        Temperature Reached: The desired temperature is reached.
+        Temperature Reached - The desired temperature is reached.

-        Error Detected: An error is detected in the system.

-        Reset: The system is reset after an error.
+        Error Detected and Reset — to handle faults.

         ```

         </details>

-      - **Actions:** Operations that occur as a result of a state transition.
-They define what the system does when it moves from one state to another based on an event.
+      - **Actions:** Operations performed during a transition.

         <details>
            <summary>Snippet:</summary>

         ```text
-        Actions:

-        Start Heating: Begin heating to reach the desired temperature.

-        Start Cooling: Begin cooling to reach the desired temperature.

-        Enter Energy-Saving Mode: Adjust settings to maintain an energy-efficient temperature range.

-        Stop Heating/Cooling: Stop the heating or cooling process.
+        Start Heating or Start Cooling

+        Enter Energy - Saving Mode

-        Display Error: Show an error message or indicator.
+        Display Error or Clear Error

-        Clear Error: Clear the error state and return to idle.
         ```

         </details>

-      - **Transition:** The change from one state to another state of the system.
+      - **Transition:** The change from one state to another, triggered by an event ([Idle] --(Set Heating)--> [Heating]).

-        - **Triggering Events:** triggered by events and often involve actions that the system performs as it moves from one state to another.

-        - **Scenario:** Each transition can be considered a scenario that describes how the system moves from one state to another based on specific events and actions.

-      - **State Diagram:** A graphical representation of all possible states, transitions, and events of the system.
+      - **State Diagram:** graphical shows all valid states and the transitions between them.

-        - **Non-Sequential Transitions:** State transitions do not necessarily follow a linear or sequential path.
-Instead, they represent how a system moves from one state to another based on specific events.
+        - **Non-Sequential Transitions:** These are common when the system's state changes depend on various independent events.
+The diagram shows all possible valid transitions, regardless of order.
+This is typical for many real-world systems where users or external events can trigger transitions in any order.

           <details>
-             <summary>Snippet:</summary>
+             <summary>Non-Sequential State Transitions Example:</summary>

           ```text
           [Idle] --(Set Heating)--> [Heating]